Cogmasters/concord/README.md

-# Build useful software and keep your sanity: A project to support C for high-level programming
+# A project to support C for high-level programming

 Software development is a process, developers have different primary concerns at different phases of the process.
 We need to provide